Commitments and Contingencies

 Supply Chain Agreements

 In 2017, the Company executed a supply chain contract with Cenntro Automotive Group (“Cenntro”), the Company’s primary supplier, a manufacturer located in the Peoples’ Republic of China.
 Prior to the Merger, Cenntro was a significant shareholder in AYRO Operating.
 Currently, the Company purchases 100% of its vehicle chassis, cabs and wheels through this supply chain relationship with Cenntro.
 Contract terms are industry standard and represent arms-length market pricing.
 The Company must sell a minimum number of units in order to maintain its exclusive supply chain contract.
 The company was in default of the original exclusive term of the contract; however, in 2019, the contract was amended to remove the default clause.
 In December 2019, Cenntro, agreed to convert $1,100,000 of trade accounts payable due from the Company to 1,100,000 shares of the Company’s Seed Preferred Stock.
-As of September 30, 2020 and December 31, 2019, the amounts outstanding to Cenntro as a component of accounts payable were $262,817 and $83,955, respectively.
+As of June 30, 2020 and December 31, 2019, the amounts outstanding to Cenntro as a component of accounts payable were $266,127 and $83,955, respectively.
 Under a memo of understanding signed between the Company and Cenntro on March 22, 2020, the Company agrees to purchase 300 units within the following twelve months of signing the memo of understanding, and 500 and 800 in each of the following respective twelve-month periods.
-On July 9, 2020, in exchange for certain percentage discounts for raw materials, the Company made a $1.2 million prepayment for inventory.
-As of September 30, 2020, the prepayment deposit was $976,512.

 The Company is subject to various legal proceedings and claims, either asserted or unasserted, which arise in the ordinary course of business, that it believes are incidental to the operation of its business.
 While the outcome of these claims cannot be predicted with certainty, management does not believe that the outcome of any of these legal matters will have a material adverse effect on its results of operations, financial positions or cash flows.

 As of January 1, 2019, DropCar Operating, Inc. (“DropCar”) had accrued approximately $232,000 for the settlement of multiple employment disputes.
-As of September 30, 2020, approximately $5,603 remained accrued as accounts payable and accrued expenses for the settlement of three remaining employment disputes.
+As of June 30, 2020, approximately $13,200 remained accrued as accounts payable and accrued expenses for the settlement of three remaining employment disputes.
 During July 2020, two of the three remaining disputes were settled.